 Through existing community-based health promotion groups such as village and school health committees and government health structures, we provide information to over 3,500 people per year on hygiene, sanitation and nutrition, maternal and child health, care for child development (C4CD) and positive fatherhood in remote regions of Osh and Naryn oblasts.

-Taking advantage of the increased level of Internet connectivity across the country, AKF also launched the mobile application Salamat in partnership with the Republican Health Promotion Center and Digital Health Center.
-Available in both the Russian and Kyrgyz languages, this application helps parents to keep their children healthy, schedule vaccinations, consultations and check-ups and participate in disease prevention activities.
+Taking advantage of the increased level of internet connectivity across the country, AKF also launched the mobile application Salamat in partnership with the Republican Health Promotion Center and Digital Health Center.
+Available in both the Russian and Kyrgyz languages, this application helps parents to keep their children healthy, schedule vaccinations, consultations and check-ups, and participate in disease prevention activities.

 AKF has also created and strengthened the capacity of government health and education facilities and institutions that offer services to young children and their families.